caracal-pipeline/caracal-docs/sphinx/manual/workers/crosscal/index.rst

 .. toctree::
    :maxdepth: 1

-Carry out Cross calibration of the data (delay, bandpass and gain calibration)
+Carry out Cross calibration of the data (delay, bandpass and gain calibration).